Frequently Asked Questions

-14. If parts to be cleaned influence the energy distribution in a tank, what effect does your measurement probe have on the tank’s energy distribution?
+14. If parts to be cleaned influence the pressure distribution in a tank, what effect does your measurement probe have on the tank’s pressure distribution?

 15. Have you ever measured the effectiveness of procedures to degas a tank, i.e. have you ever measured the % oxygen or nitrogen in an ultrasonic tank?

 We have not done any experimentation with degas times or % oxygen/nitrogen since there are several other variables that are specific to each tank and the specific process parameters.
 Therefore, it is important to develop your own process protocol for optimization by quantifying variables that affect tank pressure output.
 The Sonic Meter ultrasonic intensity probe is the indispensable tool for this type of process optimization.

 16. Can probes be switched to different meters?

 Yes.
 However, each probe has a unique sensitivity.
-The meter needs to know this sensitivity in order function properly.
+The meter needs to have input into memory this sensitivity in order function properly.
 We set the probe’s unique sensitivity value in the meter’s digital memory so that the displayed output has been correctly compensated for in the measuring process.
-Probe sensitivity range is usually between 28-34 mV/psi.
-The sensitivity does not change after the high intensity sensing element is manufactured.
-The procedure for changing the sensitivity when you switch out a probe with another is described in our manual and very easily done.
+The simple procedure for changing the sensitivity when you switch out a probe with another is described in our manual.

 17. Are Replacement Parts Available?